apache/yunikorn-site/docs/get_started/get_started.md

 Besides, YuniKorn also exposes its scheduling metrics via Prometheus.

-If you want to monitor the yunikorn core services by using Prometheus, you can find our step-by-step tutorial [here](../user_guide/prometheus.md).
+If you want to monitor the yunikorn core services by using Prometheus and Grafana, you can find our step-by-step tutorial [here](../user_guide/prometheus).